Zwivee/AttendanceBot/README.md

 **DON'T FORGET TO RESTRICT BOT TO THE CHANNEL YOU WANT TO KEEP ATTENDANCE**

 ## Features
-List of current features in v2.0
+List of current features in v2.1.0
 * Keep track of ✅ reactions on discord only.
 * Record reactions on Google Sheet using Google API v4.
 * Command !cap changes the cap on the amount of reactions accepted by the bot.
+* Reset cap command every day at 6pm PST.

 ## Contact
 Created by [@Zwivix](https://github.com/Zwivee) - feel free to contact me!